Illinois Digital Heritage Hub

 Videos include interviews with Illinois veterans, theatrical performances, lectures, historical footage, and more

-Check out the collections highlights blog for new posts about every two weeks.
-The IDHH highlights newly-provided contributors and collections as well as items relevant to certain holidays and current or historical events.
-If you are from an IDHH provider institution and have an idea for a post on your contributed collections, contact the IDHH metadata manager.
+Check out the IDHH Highlights blog for posts highlighting new contributors and collections as well as items relevant to certain holidays and current or historical events.